“No other automobile line has accomplished so much, so soon.”

 The Eldorado’s engine was Cadillac’s 130 bhp HT-4100 throttle body fuel injected 4.1 liter/249 ci V8 paired with a four-speed automatic transmission.
 Fuel economy was 17 city/26 highway by the standards of the day (15/24 by today’s standards).
 Since the engine and transmission remained the same and the Eldorado was smaller and lighter, performance was better but still not very impressive: 0-60 improved to about 11 seconds.

 According to Hagerty’s valuation tools, all the money for a 1986 Eldorado in #1/Concours condition is $10,400, with a far more typical #3/Good car going for a mere $3,900.
-Eldorados of this age come up for sale often in Hemmings Motor News, so folks are saving them.
+Eldorados of this age come up for sale often in the Hemmings Motor News classifieds and on eBay Motors, so folks are saving them.
 As I write this in June 2014, four 1986 Eldorados are for sale, with prices ranging from $7,750 to $11,995.

 “Why sit around waiting for a summer breeze to come up when you can create quite a stir yourself?”